Trump tweets ‘total endorsement’ for Mississippi senator

 JACKSON, Miss.
-(AP) — President Donald Trump is tweeting his “complete and total endorsement” for a Republican who was appointed to the U.S. Senate in Mississippi and is running in a November special election.
+(AP) — President Donald Trump tweeted his “complete and total endorsement” Thursday for a Republican who was appointed to the U.S. Senate in Mississippi and is running in a November special election.

-Trump tweeted Thursday that Cindy Hyde-Smith supports a border wall and “fights for our conservative judges.”
+Trump tweeted that Cindy Hyde-Smith supports a border wall, “is helping me create Jobs, loves our Vets and fights for our conservative judges.”

-In a second tweet, Trump says: “Cindy has voted for our Agenda in the Senate 100% of the time and has my complete and total Endorsement.”
+In a second tweet, Trump said: “Cindy has voted for our Agenda in the Senate 100% of the time and has my complete and total Endorsement.
+We need Cindy to win in Mississippi!”

 The endorsement is important in a race where Hyde-Smith faces three challengers, including a tea party-backed Republican state senator, Chris McDaniel.
-Both Hyde-Smith and McDaniel campaign as Trump allies.
+Both Hyde-Smith and McDaniel are campaigning as Trump allies.

 Most Read Nation & World Stories